 A meta description is a brief summary of a webpage’s content that appears below the title tag in search engine results.
 While it doesn’t directly impact rankings, it plays a key role in encouraging users to click on your result (CTR).
 Keep the description under 160 characters, include your target keyword, and consider adding a call to action, such as “find out” or “shop now,” to drive engagement.

-For example, the same page on promoting the best brand for cookware sets would look like:
+For example, the same page on promoting the best CMS system would look like:

 Check out the top CMS brands based on your content needs, costs, ease of use, customizability and overall popularity in the market.